Learning General Parameterized Policies for Infinite Horizon Average Reward Constrained MDPs via Primal-Dual Policy Gradient Algorithm: Regret and Violation Analysis

 \section{Regret and Violation Analysis}

-In this section, we utilize the convergence analysis in the previous section to bound the expected regret and constraint violation of Algorithm \ref{alg:PG_MAG}.
-Note that the regret and constraint violation can be decomposed as,
+In this section, we use the convergence result of the previous section to bound the expected regret and constraint violation of Algorithm \ref{alg:PG_MAG}.
+Note that the regret and constraint violation decompose as,

 where $\mathcal{I}_k\triangleq \{(k-1)H, \cdots, kH-1\}$.
 Observe that the expectation of the first terms in regret and violation can be bounded by Theorem \ref{thm_global_convergence}.
 The expectation of the second term in regret and violation can be expanded as follows,